mat-sz/react-var-ui/README.md

 <h3 align="center">&lt;VarArray /&gt;</h3>

-Renders an array value as a list of elements
+Renders an array value as a list of elements.

 #### Optional properties